-- \$234,000 SRA Municipal Stream Phase 2 - \$449,850 COVID-19 Recovery Funding for Municipalities
+\$234,000 SRA Municipal Stream Phase 2

+\$449,850 COVID-19 Recovery Funding for Municipalities

-For June Variance purposes, this grant funding has not been incorporated in any variance items or departments to date (i.e. has not been allocated).
-This will be revisited close to year-end once a more accurate representation of the specific areas experiencing operating pressures is available.
+For August Variance purposes, this grant funding has not been incorporated in any variance items or departments to date (i.e. has not been allocated).
+This will be revisited at year-end once final impacts to the specific areas experiencing operating pressures is known.
 Any unused amounts are to be placed into reserves to support any future COVID-19 operating costs and pressures.